 There’s a castle right in the middle of Toronto.
 The former home of Canadian financier Sir Henry Pellatt, Casa Loma is one of the city’s most unique attractions and houses decorated suites, secret passages, an 800-foot tunnel, towers, stables, and beautiful five-acre estate gardens.
 There are usually events here throughout the year both at the castle and on the castle grounds.

 Head Underground via Toronto’s PATH

 Toronto is home to what Guinness World Records notes as the largest underground shopping complex in the world.
-PATH is a 30-kilometre (19-mile) network that runs under the downtown core.
-Stretching from Queens Quay in the south all the way up to the Eaton Centre, the maze of subterranean walkways is filled with shops, restaurants (from food courts to high-end dining), fitness centres, spas and entertainment.
+PATH is a 19-mile network that runs under the downtown core.
+Stretching from Queens Quay in the south all the way up to the Eaton Centre, the maze of subterranean walkways is filled with shops, restaurants (from food courts to high-end dining), fitness centers, spas, and entertainment.